This document constitutes the agreement between the parties outlined in the case review and advice letter or upon instruction in SEND Tribunal cases.

 8.2 Provided the work is done with reasonable skill and care, fees are due regardless of the outcome of the case.

-8.3 SEND Tribunal work is charged at a capped fee.
-When you instruct us we require that you pay this fee upfront.
+8.3 SEND Tribunal work is charged at a capped fee; payment can be made in three instalments.
+The first instalment is required once the appeal application has been prepared and then monthly thereafter.
 The payment can be made by online transfer.
-If your case concludes early then we will charge for any work done at our standard hourly rate and refund any remaining funds to you.
+If your case concludes early then we will charge for any work done at our standard hourly rate which may mean that the overall cost of your case is less than the capped fee outlined at the start of your case.

 8.4 Payment for attendance at the SEND Tribunal hearing, including accommodation and transport costs, must be made before departure for the hearing

 8.5 Non SEND Tribunal work is charged at our standard hourly rate.
-An estimate of the work will be provided at the case review and advice stage where we will require a deposit of 50% of the estimate.
+An estimate of the work will be provided at the advice stage.

-8.7 When signing the acknowledgement of receipt for these terms and conditions you are undertaking to pay your invoice within 14 days of the date of the invoice.
+8.7 When signing the letter of instruction you are undertaking to pay your invoice within the date specified on the invoice.

-8.8 We will suspend work on the file if your invoice is not paid, in full, within 14 days of the date of the invoice.
+8.8 We will suspend work on the file if your invoice is not paid by the date specified on the invoice.

-9.1 Non SEND Tribunal case work is charged at our standard hourly rate.
+9.1 Other than a case review which is set at a fixed fee, non SEND Tribunal case work is charged at our standard hourly rate.
 SEND Tribunal case work is charged at a capped fee.
 If your appeal is included in the National Trial this may incur additional fees which will be explained at the initial review and advice stage.
 If additional fees are relevant than an estimate will be provided and added to the capped fee.
 Representation at the SEND Tribunal hearing is charged separately.

 9.2 Mileage will be charged at a rate of 45p per mile or the standard rate train fare or a combination of the two covering travel to the mainline train station plus car parking and train fare.
 Mileage will be calculated using the fastest option.